AI, progress & app workflow

 What to do next

-For "Why AI-supported focus cues needs human judgment in the loop", choose one low-pressure action: use similar lighting before comparing progress photos.
-Use the related Orena guide for "Why AI-supported focus cues needs human judgment in the loop" when you want app support for that action.
-The useful signal for "Why AI-supported focus cues needs human judgment in the loop" is whether the reader can notice whether the article is making a smaller action clearer with less uncertainty.
+For "Human judgment: AI supported focus cues", choose one low-pressure action: use similar lighting before comparing progress photos.
+Use the related Orena guide for "Human judgment: AI supported focus cues" when you want app support for that action.
+The useful signal for "Human judgment: AI supported focus cues" is whether the reader can notice whether the article is making a smaller action clearer with less uncertainty.

 Evidence boundary